sysdiglabs/sysdig-aws-workshop-instructions/modules/kubernetes-posture-management.md

 You could add this as a stage of a pipeline or as a git merge test where, if the scan failed, it would stop the pipeline/merge until the security misconfigurations were resolved.

-Setting up such pipeline scans
+Setting up such pipeline scans/gates is often referred to as "shifting left" (further into the development stages/lifecycle) or "DevSecOps".